 In the previous chapters, we explored a wide range of AWS services, tools, and best practices aimed at improving cloud architecture, migration, governance, and management.
 As we now transition to discussing the AWS Well-Architected Framework, we will integrate insights from those chapters to illustrate how each component supports the core principles of the framework.
 For example, AWS Application Migration Service (MGN), AWS Database Migration Service (DMS), and AWS DataSync—covered in Chapter 12—are key to enabling smooth migration and workload transfer to the cloud, a crucial element in building well-architected solutions.
 Likewise, AWS CloudTrail, AWS Config, AWS Control Tower, and AWS Systems Manager—discussed earlier—are vital in ensuring security, compliance, and operational excellence across AWS environments.

-Bringing it all together: Best Practices
+Bringing it all together: Best practices

-Chapter 14 serves as the culmination of our journey through AWS cloud computing.
+This chapter serves as the culmination of our journey through AWS cloud computing.
 Here, we synthesize the principles, tools, and best practices from earlier chapters, applying them within the framework of the AWS Well-Architected Framework.
 By following the framework’s core principles, organizations can design cloud solutions that are resilient, scalable, and optimized for security, performance, cost, and operational efficiency.

 Join us as we explore real-world scenarios and uncover the practical application of the AWS Well-Architected Framework, highlighting how it enables the creation of efficient and resilient cloud environments.